cainam/home-cluster-deployment/ansible/README.md

 - kubler: try smaller builder with multi-stage builds
 - security: don't run containers as root => initial solution: helm post-renderer - works for infopage, others to be migrated too
 - images_processed not considered for recursion, test if when for loop_var solves this already  '   loop_control:         loop_var: "{{ 'loop_'~t.name }}"
+- security: mute warnings for longhorn-system => added as exempted to AdmissionController.yaml => see if it works!